Products & Systems

 Motion System

-to facilitate movement using motor wheels, driving system, and other mechanical parts.
+to enable movement through motorized wheels, driving systems, and other mechanical components

 Controller

-It’s a logic controller that gathers, processes, and coordinates all the information for all functions
+It is a logic controller that collects, processes, and coordinates information to manage and optimize all functions

-AGV functionalities are expanding, and they are being used heavily in multiple industries.
-While some AGVs applications are pretty standard, AGVs can be customized to solve unique industrial and everyday challenges.
-Following are some of the widely popular AGVs
+AGV functionalities are evolving rapidly, leading to widespread use across various industries.
+While many AGV applications are well-established, these vehicles can also be customized to address specific industrial and everyday challenges.
+Here are some of the most popular types of AGVs:

 Automated Guided Carts (AGC)